 Hiya.
 I’m a midlands based independent creative producer and queer activist.
 I develop socially engaged projects, which use performance in diverse, innovative, and experimental contexts to think about queerness, community, care, & making change.
 Often this happens in public spaces and in contexts where queer identity/performance/politics are underrepresented.
 I’m interested in asking questions, art that celebrates, and making spaces that empower people.

-I have worked with numerous organisations and artists as a producer and project/events manager, and am currently the producer and programmer for Birmingham’s SHOUT Festival of Queer Arts and Culture.
-I believe in the re-prioritisation of midlands perspectives within national queer discourse and decentralisation of queer narratives.
-I am in the process of rediscovering my Birmingham accent, and fervently support the use of the word BAB.
+I have been working as an independent producer with artists and organisations (including Birmingham Hippodrome, Stan’s Cafe, and Birmingham LGBT) since 2015.
+My recent projects have focused on developing pioneering queer positive performance work for children and outdoor audiences.
+I am the producer and programmer for SHOUT Festival, Birmingham, the UK’s largest festival of Queer Arts and Culture.
+I believe in the re-prioritisation of midlands perspectives within national queer discourse and decentralisation of queer narratives outside of London.
+I am in the process of rediscovering my Birmingham accent, and a big advocate for the use of the word ‘BAB’.

-My research interests include deconstructing camp, the phenomenologies of queer fandom, queer identification in musical theatre, and regional perspectives within queerness.
+My research interests include deconstructing camp, the phenomenology of queer fandom, and the radical potential of queer space.